Weekly Notices from Steyning Parish Church

 Good Grief Café

-The sessions take place monthly every second Friday afternoon from 2pm until 4pm in the Penfold Hall (because numbers have grown, we will be in the large hall).
-The next session will take place on Friday, 8 May.
+The sessions take place every second Friday afternoon from 2pm until 4pm in the Penfold Hall, with the next session scheduled for Friday, 12 June.
 Those who have experienced any sort of loss are welcome to join us for tea or coffee, biscuits and a listening ear.
 Come to talk and share, or just listen.
 For more information, please ring 01903 813276 or, if you prefer, you can email care@steyningparishchurch.org

 Wednesday Coffee